gnpy.core

 gnpy.core.elements

 A network element is a Python callable.
 It takes a info.SpectralInformation object and returns a copy with appropriate fields affected.
-This structure represents spectral information that is “propogated” by this network element.
-Network elements must have only a local “view” of the network and propogate info.SpectralInformation using only this information.
+This structure represents spectral information that is “propagated” by this network element.
+Network elements must have only a local “view” of the network and propagate info.SpectralInformation using only this information.
 They should be independent and self-contained.

 Network elements MUST implement two attributes uid and name representing a unique identifier and a printable name, and provide the __call__() method taking a SpectralInformation as an input and returning another SpectralInformation instance as a result.